Picovoice/pvrecorder/README.md

 Replace `{OUTPUT_WAV_PATH}` with the file path to save the audio data in `wav` format.

-For more information about NodeJS demos go to [demo/nodejs](demo/nodejs/).
+For more information about NodeJS demo, go to [demo/nodejs](demo/nodejs/).

 ### Rust Demo